DroidSoul/SimpleTodo/README.md

 SimpleTodo is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: Mark Huang
+Submitted by: Mark(weixiao) Huang

-Time spent: 30 hours spent in total
+Time spent: 20 hours spent in total

 ## User Stories